 Both of these reports are often best done by freelance marketing professionals, as they can bring an outside perspective to help corporate executives look beyond their own organizations.

-The Cluttered Marketplace
+The Cluttered Marketplace for Brand Managers

 In today’s developed world, there are far more products than any individual consumer could need or want.
 Which brand of dog food is best for little Pugsley?
 Is that “healthy” pasta any better for you than the store brand?
 Are paper towels any better if they have pictures of vegetables on them?